 Provided end-of life care with empathy and compassion.

-Most licensed practical nurse/supervisors list "patients," "resident care," and "cpr" as skills on their resumes.
-We go into more details on the most important licensed practical nurse/supervisor responsibilities here:
+Most licensed practical nurse/supervisors use their skills in "patients," "resident care," and "cpr" to do their jobs.
+You can find more detail on essential licensed practical nurse/supervisor responsibilities here:

-• Yet another important skill that a licensed practical nurse/supervisor must demonstrate is "detail oriented."
-Lpns and lvns need to be responsible and detail oriented, because they must make sure that patients get the correct care at the right time.
-This is clearly demonstrated in this example from a licensed practical nurse/supervisor who stated: "advised, counseled, oriented, evaluated and supervised designated personnel under the direction of the director of home health services. "
+Detail oriented.
+Another crucial skill for a licensed practical nurse/supervisor to carry out their responsibilities is "detail oriented."
+A big part of what licensed practical nurse/supervisors relies on this skill, since "lpns and lvns need to pay attention to minutiae because they must ensure that patients get the correct care at the right time."
+How this skill relates to licensed practical nurse/supervisor duties can be seen in an example from a licensed practical nurse/supervisor resume snippet: "advised, counseled, oriented, evaluated and supervised designated personnel under the direction of the director of home health services. "

 Licensed Practical Nurse/Supervisor Resume